-As you may already know, construction lawyers do much more than help you leverage lien claims and represent your interests in court.
-They perform a wide range of duties, and they can be employed in a variety of different situations.
+Construction lawyers do much more than help you leverage lien claims and represent your interests in court.
+They perform a wide range of duties and can be employed in a variety of different situations.
 There are many benefits to hiring a construction lawyer, and there’s certainly no shortage of construction lawyers in New York City.
 But where do you start looking?
 You’ve come to the right place.
 Here’s our list of the top construction lawyers in NYC.

 Construction lawyers handle legal aspects of your construction business to ensure you are protected, from reviewing construction contracts to litigating payment disputes.